-Sir GRORAM GREY said he had long entertained the opinion that the payments of the Judges should be uniform, but Parliament had imposed on the Treasury Mr. Cowpen moved the second reading of this bill, the delicate task of deciding upon the Judges who should have the maximum of £1,500.
-A bill had been reached the Commons, would open the whole question; and he (Sir George Grey) hoped the House would suspend its decision till that measure came to be considered.
-He, therefore, moved the previous question .- Mr. MORRIS having made a few remarks in explanation of a case adverted to by Mr. Roebuck, Mr. WILSON replied to the charges brought against him by the mover of the resolution, who said that the claims of his brother-in-law had been passed over more than once by Mr. Wilson, from political or other unworthy considerations.
+Mr. ROEBUCK moved a resolution that an address be presented to her Majesty praying her to give direc-tions to the Lords of the Treasury that hereafter the salaries paid to the County Court Judges should be equal in amount, permanent, and not less than £1,500 per annum.
+This proposal he justified on the grounds that the greater part of the civil judicature of the country now rests on the hands of the County Court Judges; that they have, under the existing system, to bow down to the Treasury benches to get an increase on the £1,200 a year they commonly onjoy; and that that increase is only granted in accordance with Parliamontary influence, or high connexions.
+Judges, he thought, should not morely be above suspicion, but should be exempt from the anxieties of reached the Commons, would open the whole question; and he (Sir George Grey) hoped the House would suspend its decision till that measure came to be considered.
+He, therefore, moved the previous question.-Mr. Morris having made a few remarks in explanation of a case adverted to by Mr. Roebuck, Mr. WILSON replied to the charges brought against him by the mover of the resolution, who said that the claims of his brother-in-law had been passed over more than once by Mr. Wilson, from political or other unworthy considerations.
 To this, Mr. Wilson replied that the principle fixed upon for advancing salaries, on the occasions referred to, was the amount of work which devolved upon the respective Judges.
 In the selections made, there could be no favouritism, inasmuch as the names of the persons were not appended to their representations; and, with the exception of one name-that of a gentleman whose claims were paramount-he (Mr. Wilson) knew nothing of who the respective claimants were.
-The whole matter was arranged through the instru-mentality of numbers.-Sir JOHN PAKINGTON appealed to Mr. Roebuck to withdraw his motion.-Sir George PECHELL and Mr. MALINS defended the motion .---Mr. GLADSTONE said it appeared to him that it might be a great question whether, on a reconstruction of the duties of the office of the County Court Judges, with the addition of other functions, there ought not to be an alteration of their salaries; but, with the knowledge that fit men could be found to occupy that office, and who sought to occupy it, at even £1,200 ayear, it was a question which, in his opinion, ought to be kept open for discussion.-Mr. DISRAELI thought that in the state of our finances it would not be wise for the House to pledge itself as to the amount of salary to be paid to any public servants .- Mr. Roz-BUCK then withdrew his motion.
+The whole matter was arranged through the instrumentality of numbers.-Sir JOHN PAKINGTON appealed to Mr. Roebuck to withdraw his motion.-Sir GEORGE PECHELL and Mr. MALINS defended the motion.-Mr. GLADSTONE said it appeared to him that it might be a great question whether, on a reconstruction of the duties of the office of the County Court Judges, with the addition of other functions, there ought not to be an alteration of their salaries; but, with the knowledge that fit men could be found to occupy that office, and who sought to occupy it, at even £1,200 ayear, it was a question which, in his opinion, ought to be kept open for discussion.-Mr. DISRAELI thought that in the state of our finances it would not be wise for the House to pledge itself as to the amount of salary to be paid to any public servants .- Mr. RoE-BUCK then withdrew his motion.